Automatic Pool Cover - Pool Evaporation

-With water being a valuable resource, pools are increasingly being looked upon as a luxury and nonessential.
+With water being a valuable resource, swimming pools are increasingly being looked upon as a luxury and nonessential.
 As a result, some municipalities are now restricting the filling of pools from local municipality reservoirs.
-Other municipalities offer rebates up to $200 per pool cover in an effort to reduce water consumption by the pool owner due to water evaporation.
+Other municipalities offer rebates up to $300 per pool cover or automatic pool cover in an effort to reduce water consumption by the pool owner due to water evaporation.
 Check with your local municipalities for rebates.

 Reference: U.S. Department of Energy